DarkError34/queenamdi-public/README.md

 HAVE A FUN!
 ```

-# queenamdi-public
+# DarkError-public
-This is full stack NPM of Queen Amdi
+This is full stack NPM of Dark Error

 ### NPM Author
 `Black Amda` - [NPM](https://www.npmjs.com/~blackamda)